 Tie streaming analytics implementations directly to business needs.
 Streaming analytics aren’t applicable to every situation, as there are many events that will have little or no material impact on the business.
 It’s up to the business to determine what events and resulting insights have the most value to the business.

 Promote involvement from across the enterprise.
 Just as data sources will come from across and beyond the enterprise, there needs to be assurance that data is not only available, but of the highest quality and accuracy as possible.
 This requires working closely with data providers, as well data consumers.

 Start small, achieve demonstrable wins.
 Don’t overwhelm the analytics system with an enterprise worth of data.
 Select pilot projects and build from there.

-Select a cloud service that will enable cost-effective deployment that will scale over time.
+Select a cloud service that will support scalable, cost-effective deployment.
 As the streaming analytics and cognitive solution domain grows, there will be a need to continuously expand capacity.